 The variety of EJ manhole assemblies and how they meet modern demands can be seen in the ERGO/ERGO-XL line.
 The ERGO line supplies security, safety and ease of use.
 As are all EJ castings, the ERGO products contain over 85 percent recycled content, which contributes toward achieving LEED credit.

-To address ease of use, the ERGO-XL offers a corrosion-resistant stainless steel mechanical strut that reduces the lifting force to raise the cover to less than 50 pounds.
+To address ease of use, the ERGO-XL offers a corrosion-resistant stainless steel mechanical strut that reduces the lifting force to raise the cover.
 This maintenance-free strut symbolizes EJ’s understanding of customer needs.
 Made without internal gases or seals, the strut has an effective operating temperature of -30° F to 400° F and a tested durability of more than 150,000 cycles.